Kayla Sauvao

 Before switching to rugby league, she represented Australia in rugby union.

 Background

-Sauvao was born in Otahuhu, Auckland, before moving to Australia, where she played rugby union for the Parramatta Two Blues.
+Sauvao was born in Ōtāhuhu, Auckland, before moving to Australia, where she played rugby union for the Parramatta Two Blues.

 Playing career

 Rugby union

 In 2017, Sauvao represented Australia at the 2017 Women's Rugby World Cup in Ireland.

 Rugby league

 In 2020, Sauvao switched to rugby league, joining the Wentworthville Magpies in the NSWRL Women's Premiership.

 In September 2020, she joined the New Zealand Warriors NRL Women's Premiership team.
 In Round 1 of the 2020 NRLW season, she made her debut for the Warriors, starting at prop in their 28–14 loss to the Brisbane Broncos.